dpayne/ncmpcpp-colorful/README.md

 This is a version of ncmpcpp with more colorful visualizers.
 The original can be found here http://ncmpcpp.rybczak.net/

-Currently the visualizers are simple modifications to add color to the existing visualizers.
-The available visualizers are wave, wave_color, wave__ascii__color, spectrum, and spectrum_color.
+Currently, the new visualizers are simple modifications to add color to the existing visualizers.
+The available visualizers are wave, wave_color, wave_ascii_color, spectrum, and spectrum_color.

 Your ncmpcpp config should look something like this